 Pour two eggs-worth (1 portion) of the omelette mixture into the pan and whisk to make it fluffy and soft.
 Continue to do this until the egg starts to set.

-Swirl the egg around and tilt to coat the edges.
+Swirl the egg around and tilt it to coat the edges.
 Thoroughly covering the edges with the omelette mixture will make it easier to fold later.

 Once the omelette is half cooked, place one portion of fried rice down the center and form it into an American football shape.